mcritz/Coffee-Code-Of-Conduct/README.md

 - Coffee Coffee Coffee Coffee meetups are meant to be professional events open to the general public.
 People should feel free to invite others.
 - That being said, a good rule of thumb is to invite people you've worked with, collaborated with, or know personally.

-**Please avoid inviting people in a public internet setting such as tweeting about it**.
-This often leads to random people who come across the conversation asking for requests as well, which creates an uncomfortable situation for those involved.